illsk1lls/ZipRipper/README.md

 -7z archives containing a single text file<br>
 -Raw unarchived txt files<br>

-**To enable BruteForce mode:** Create an empty .TXT file, and select it as a wordlist by using the "Custom" wordlist option(Click John's mouth on the GUI).
+**To enable BruteForce mode:** Create an empty .TXT file, and select it as a wordlist by using the "Custom" wordlist option.
 This will bypass the wordlist and immediately start BruteForce.

 *UNC Paths and redirected folders are supported.*<br>